hyperledger-archives/sawtooth-docs-archive/docs/1.2/sabre/smart_permissions.md

 A Pike SDK provides a framework for retrieving and evaluating SPFs within the context of a Sawtooth transaction processor.

-## Evaluation
+### Evaluation

-An application uses the permission system to answer a boolean question,
-\"Is the current operation permitted?\", with various inputs:
+An application uses the permission system to answer a boolean question, "Is the current operation permitted?", with various inputs:

 -   transactor public key
 -   permission-specific function parameters